brotatotes/bht-automation/bht gen 3/John/Chapter 2/John 2 13 bht.md

 # John 2:13 Commentary Help Text

 ## BHT:
-During the Passover, Jesus arrived in Capernaum, accompanied by his disciples, possibly including the Gospel writer John.
-His purpose for attending the feast was not to endorse the religious ceremonies but rather to challenge the degenerate worship of the time.
-This Passover marked the beginning of Jesus' public ministry, which lasted over a year.
-It is thanks to John's narrative that we learn the duration and significance of Jesus' ministry, otherwise unknown to us.
+During Jesus' visit to Jerusalem for the Passover, His disciples were likely with Him, including the author of the Gospel of John.
+The term Jews in this context refers to the national religion centered around ceremonial practices.
+John is the only Gospel writer who mentions this particular Passover.
+By mentioning the Passovers in Christ's ministry, John reveals that His ministry was over a year long, shedding light on its duration.
+Jesus' presence at the Passover was not to endorse the corrupted worship of that time, but to challenge and fulfill prophecy as the promised Messiah.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "No data are given to determine whether the reason of the short stay at Capernaum was the near approach of the Passover."
+1. "Nothing is said of those who accompanied Jesus: but at all events, His already called disciples would be with Him..."
-2. "His already called disciples would be with Him, and among them in all probability the Evangelist himself."
+2. "Among them in all probability the Evangelist himself;—but not the rest of the Twelve, who were not yet called."
-3. "But not the rest of the Twelve, who were not yet called."
+3. "Of this visit, the narrative of the three other Evangelists records nothing."

 ### Albert Barnes:
 1. "The Jews’ passover - The feast among the Jews called the Passover."
-2. "Jesus, in obedience to the law, went up to observe it."
+2. "Every male among the Jews was required to appear at this feast."
-3. "As his baptism when he entered on his ministry had taken place some time before this - probably not far from six months - it follows that the period of his ministry was not far from three years and a half, agreeably to the prophecy in Daniel 9:27."
+3. "It follows that the period of his ministry was not far from three years and a half, agreeably to the prophecy in Daniel 9:27."

 ### Marvin Vincent:
 1. "On John's use of the term Jews, see on 1 19.
 So it is used here with an under - reference to the national religion as consisting in mere ceremonies."